hmer-package/website/learning_resources.md

 ## Resources on _hmer_

-The first resource to learn about _hmer_ is the case study below, which demonstrates the use of _hmer_ for the calibration of a deterministic SEIRS model.
+The first resource to learn about _hmer_ is the tutorial below

 - [Deterministic tutorial](https://danny-sc.github.io/Tutorial_2/)